 Negotiate with Attorney Post-Suit

 Most debtors cannot afford to make lump sum payments on their debts.
 They might end up getting sued on these unpaid debts as many creditors refuse to work with the debtor in any reasonable manner that can lead to smaller monthly payments.
 However, this outcome can have a silver lining.
 The debt collection gets turned over to the attorney’s office that is suing the debtor.
 These attorneys will routinely attempt to work out payments plans for the creditors, which will assure that the creditor is able to collect some money on the particular debt.
 The amount of the monthly payment will depend on the amount owed and the length of the payment plan.
 However, these monthly payment plans are great options for debtors who are not filing bankruptcy as they are more affordable than the other options listed and the interest rate will be set by the state rate as opposed to an arbitrary number selected by the creditors.

 If a debtor cannot afford any of the above options, then their best choice is to file bankruptcy and get their debt situation straightened out.
-It is never a bad idea to consult with an attorney to learn the most attractive options for your specific situation, whether bankruptcy alternatives or filing bankruptcy.
+It is never a bad idea to consult with an Arkansas Bankruptcy Attorney to learn the most attractive options for your specific situation, whether bankruptcy alternatives or filing bankruptcy.